How to Save Money

 Saving money involves setting aside funds that you can access later on to pay for short-term and long-term financial goals or cover an emergency expense.
 Some financial goals you may have include buying a car, buying a house, retiring early, and paying for your child’s education.
 By saving up money over time, you’ll be able to work toward those goals and create a financial safety net so that you can handle whatever life throws your way.

 How much money should I save?

-Look at your monthly bill statements to get an idea of where you’re spending money.
+Look at your monthly bill statements to get an idea of where you’re spending money and could be saving.
 Then, determine if you can cut some of these costs and put that extra money toward your savings.
 You may find that you don’t need to pay for cable or order takeout every week.

 A budget is a great way to keep track of your spending and contribute more money to your savings account.
 With the zero-sum budget, you can choose a “job” for every dollar of your monthly after-tax income.
 This is one of the easiest ways to save money because it can force you to treat your savings just like your expenses.

 Another option is the pay yourself first budget, which involves putting a percentage of your income towards your savings every time you get paid.
 This method can allow you to prioritize your savings efforts.